-Her second feature, The Witmans, about a 1998 juvenile fratricide case, was shot in rural Pennsylvania from 2013-2019, premiered at the 2020 Philadelphia Film Festival, and is currently airing on the Discovery Channel.
+Her second feature, The Witmans, about a 1998 juvenile fratricide case, was shot in rural Pennsylvania from 2013-2019, premiered at the 2020 Philadelphia Film Festival, and is available to stream on Amazon Prime.

-Most recently, she directed two episodes of the HBO Max docuseries Take Out hosted by Lisa Ling, and participated in the 2021 Sundance Institute Producers Fellowship.
+In 2021, she directed two episodes of the HBO Max food and travel docuseries Take Out hosted by Lisa Ling, and participated in the 2021 Sundance Institute Producers Fellowship.